samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 ### Social Interaction Encounters

-The “[Running Social Interaction](/sources/dnd/dmg-2024/running-the-game#RunningSocialInteraction)” section in [chapter 2](/sources/dnd/dmg-2024/running-the-game) offers advice for handling social interaction encounters and can help you craft these encounters.
-The “[Nonplayer Characters](/sources/dnd/dmg-2024/dms-toolbox#NonplayerCharacters)” section in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox) is also essential for creating these encounters.
+The "[Running Social Interaction](/sources/dnd/dmg-2024/running-the-game#RunningSocialInteraction)" section in [chapter 2](/sources/dnd/dmg-2024/running-the-game) offers advice for handling social interaction encounters and can help you craft these encounters.
+The "[Nonplayer Characters](/sources/dnd/dmg-2024/dms-toolbox#NonplayerCharacters)" section in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox) is also essential for creating these encounters.

 ### Exploration Encounters

 An encounter centered on exploration might involve the characters trying to disarm a trap, find a secret door, or discover something about the adventure location.
 An exploration encounter could also involve the characters spending a day crossing a rolling plain or traversing vast caverns.

-The “[Running Exploration](/sources/dnd/dmg-2024/running-the-game#RunningExploration)” section in [chapter 2](/sources/dnd/dmg-2024/running-the-game) can help you craft these encounters as well as run them.
-Various sections in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox) can also help you detail obstacles and dangers in an exploration encounter: see “[Chases](/sources/dnd/dmg-2024/dms-toolbox#Chases),” “[Curses and Magical Contagions](/sources/dnd/dmg-2024/dms-toolbox#CursesandMagicalContagions),” “[Doors](/sources/dnd/dmg-2024/dms-toolbox#Doors),” “[Environmental Effects](/sources/dnd/dmg-2024/dms-toolbox#EnvironmentalEffects),” “[Hazards](/sources/dnd/dmg-2024/dms-toolbox#Hazards),” “[Poison](/sources/dnd/dmg-2024/dms-toolbox#Poison),” and “[Traps](/sources/dnd/dmg-2024/dms-toolbox#Traps)” in particular.
+The "[Running Exploration](/sources/dnd/dmg-2024/running-the-game#RunningExploration)" section in [chapter 2](/sources/dnd/dmg-2024/running-the-game) can help you craft these encounters as well as run them.
+Various sections in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox) can also help you detail obstacles and dangers in an exploration encounter: see "[Chases](/sources/dnd/dmg-2024/dms-toolbox#Chases)," "[Curses and Magical Contagions](/sources/dnd/dmg-2024/dms-toolbox#CursesandMagicalContagions)," "[Doors](/sources/dnd/dmg-2024/dms-toolbox#Doors)," "[Environmental Effects](/sources/dnd/dmg-2024/dms-toolbox#EnvironmentalEffects)," "[Hazards](/sources/dnd/dmg-2024/dms-toolbox#Hazards)," "[Poison](/sources/dnd/dmg-2024/dms-toolbox#Poison)," and "[Traps](/sources/dnd/dmg-2024/dms-toolbox#Traps)" in particular.

 ### Combat Encounters